Last Updated on November 30, 2022

 Located next to Howard’s Pub is another great restaurant that you’ll want to check out!
 The only brewery on the island, 1718 Brewing has a wide selection of craft beers with generous flight pours.

-While you are sipping on some brews, make sure to order a stuffed crab pretzel from Plum Pointe Kitchen located inside of the brewery.
+While you are sipping on some brews, make sure to order a stuffed crab pretzel from Plum Pointe Kitchen located inside the brewery.
 We definitely recommend ordering some of their sliders and the fresh catch of the day!

 Pony Island Restaurant